 Our region has come to recognize that our most pressing work is to divert the hundreds of thousands of tons of recyclable materials that are being buried - instead of channeled back into the economy.
-Doing so not only creates jobs and is beneficial to the environment but also reduces the burden on the next long term disposal option potentially save tens of millions of dollars.
+Doing so not only creates jobs and is beneficial to the environment but also reduces the burden on the next long term disposal option and potentially save tens of millions of dollars.

-This Proposed Ordinance was discussed during the January 2022 MSWAC meeting, and this committee unanimously voted to communicate with the King County Council that we are ready and able to provide advice on the next generation of disposal for King County in alignment with stated purpose of MSWAC in its Bylaws.
+This Proposed Ordinance was discussed during the January 2022 MSWAC meeting, and this committee unanimously voted to communicate with the King County Council that we are ready and able to provide advice on the next generation of disposal for King County in alignment with the purpose of MSWAC as provided for in the King County Code.
 The creation of an additional advisory committee for this purpose is not necessary.

-We thank the Executive and County Council for considering our input as an advisory committee and would request you to take up the matter as soon as convenient.
+We thank the Executive and County Council for considering our input.